-Required documents are noted in parentheses.
-Forms are considered part of the application packet.
+Note: Required documents are noted in parentheses.
+Forms are considered part of the application packet).

-- Two letters of recommendation (from supervising AT, pre-AT academic faculty) (recommendation form).
+- Two (2) letters of recommendation with at least one from a supervising athletic trainer (recommendation form).

 - Bloodborne pathogens completion certificate (must be current for the academic year of application).

-- Comply with communicable disease policies (signed active communicable disease policies form).
+- Comply with Communicable Disease Policies (signed communicable disease policies form).

-- Attestation by medical provider that student meets immunization and technical standards requirements (immunization and wellness and health insurance attestation form).
+- Attestation by medical provider student meets immunization and technical standards requirements (completed physical / wellness form).